 “I wanted people to feel like they were somewhere else, the same way I feel when I go to see a show by Ryoji Ikeda, the audiovisual artist.
 It’s enlivening and interesting,” Rice says.
 For her show at the Copeland Gallery, she says, “People could hear sounds coming from different places.
 Some of the tracks I create are more like sound pieces; they don’t have a tempo or a structure, so I can position sounds coming from all around, and the lights are coming from all around.
 It puts people in a different space.”

 Building an international team With a background running digital and marketing operations for retail companies, Rice is not only comfortable with technology but also has a visual sensibility.
-“I’m not a visual designer but I art direct on these projects.
+“I’m not a visual designer, but I art direct on these projects.
 You’ve got to be an international team these days,” says Rice, who collaborates with multidisciplinary designers and technologists located across Europe and Asia.
 “If I can’t figure out how to do something, I find someone who does.
 It’s important to find the right people, wherever they are.”

 Rice already had some familiarity with the concepts and structure of object-based immersive audio production tools from her experience at Abbey Road’s Hackathon when she began working with the L-ISA Studio software.
 “L-Acoustics got me started and provided me with a link to their training videos.
 They’re great, because they’re in bite-sized pieces that are very specific," she says.